Habenaria rumphii

-Habenaria rumphii, commonly known as the stiff rein orchid, is a species of orchid that is widespread and common in Southeast Asia, New Guinea and northern Australia.
+Habenaria rumphii, commonly known as stiff rein orchid, is a species of orchid that is widespread and common in Southeast Asia, New Guinea and northern Australia.
 It has six or seven leaves on the lower part of its stem and up to thirty white flowers with one long and two short lobes on the labellum.

 Description

 Habenaria rumphii is a tuberous, perennial herb with six or seven leaves on the lower part of the stem.
 The leaves are linear to lance-shaped, 60-140 mm long, 15-20 mm wide and stiffly pointed.
 Between ten and thirty white flowers 7-8 mm long and 10-12 mm wide are borne on a flowering stem 300-500 mm tall.
 The dorsal sepal and petals overlap at their bases and form a hood over the column.
 The dorsal sepal is about 5 mm long and 3 mm wide and the lateral sepals are slightly longer and spread apart from each other.
 The petals are a similar length to the sepals but narrower.
 The labellum is 6.5-7.5 mm long and about 3 mm wide and has three lobes.
 The middle lobe is 5-6 mm long and 1.5 mm but the side lobes are only about half as long and wide.
 The nectary spur is curved and 12-14 mm long.
 Flowering occurs between February and March in Australia.